On Purely Data-Driven Massive MIMO Detectors: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-In this paper, we present ChannelNet, a purely data-driven deep learning based massive MIMO detector.
-In contrast with model-driven approaches, ChannelNet breaks free from conventional iterative frameworks and assumptions about channel and noise distribution.
-ChannelNet demonstrates its effectiveness from both theoretical and empirical standpoints.
-Theoretically, it exhibits the capability to approximate any permutation-equivariant function in probability.
-Empirically, it consistently matches or surpasses the performance of existing state-of-the-art detectors and shows better robustness in various scenarios.

-ChannelNet demonstrates the effectiveness of purely data-driven detectors in massive MIMO scenarios.
-Future research could delve deeper into exploring advanced efficient deep learning architectures beyond MLP and convolutional networks.
-Investigating the application of ChannelNet to address practical challenges, such as hardware constraints, in a data-driven manner would also be valuable.
-Furthermore, extending the application of ChannelNet to similar communication systems, such as the milimeter Wave communications, offers another intriguing venue for further research.
+In this paper, we present ChannelNet, a purely data-driven learning-based massive MIMO detector.
+In contrast to model-driven learning-based detectors, ChannelNet breaks free from conventional iterative frameworks and assumptions regarding channel and noise distribution.
+Our theoretical analysis demonstrates that it can approximate the optimal ML detector with arbitrary precision under any continuous channel distribution.
+Empirically, ChannelNet consistently matches or surpasses the performance of state-of-the-art detectors, while demonstrating superior robustness and significantly reduced computational complexity.
+ChannelNet demonstrates the potential of purely data-driven detectors in massive MIMO applications.
+Future research could explore advanced deep learning architectures beyond traditional MLPs and convolutional networks to further enhance performance.
+Additionally, developing few-shot adaptation strategies in new environments would be highly valuable for real-world deployment.

 \appendices